roehampton/module-content/software-development-3/week-12/lab/Sprint3-minimal.md

    2. Import your classes from previous sprints.
 Suggested way:
         * Create a new directory, give it an appropriate name.
 For ease for now I will call mine sprint2
-        * Use the 'Add' menu (right click on the folder name) to bring in your files
+        * Use the 'Add' menu (right click on the folder name), choose 'add existing', now find your files and add them.

 Now all your sprint code is available.